SiewJun/KPI-Website/README.md

 ## Features
 - **User Authentication**: Secure login and registration system for users.
 - **Dashboard**: Provides an overview of key metrics and performance indicators.
-- **Data Visualization**: Visual representation of KPIs through charts and graphs.
+- **Data Visualization**: Visual representation of KPIs through tables.
 - **Data Management**: CRUD (Create, Read, Update, Delete) operations for managing KPI data.
 - **Customizable**: Easily customizable to adapt to your organization's specific needs.